ValentinOzeel/Invest_e_Gator/stock_news_scraper.md

 2. Manually triggering scraping runs
 3. Generating and displaying reports
 4. Visualizing trends and metrics

+OR

+Build an actual application using Dash or Gradio/Streamlit/Taipy

 ## 9. Ensure ethical and legal compliance